Microsoft Teams is getting another round of updates, including the addition of fully encrypted voice calls for desktop and mobile users.

 Security has become a key battleground for software companies in the virtual meeting and collaboration space.

-E2EE, in particular, has become something of a coveted standard as more people have turned to platforms such as Teams,and to connect with colleagues while working remotely.
+E2EE, in particular, has become something of a coveted standard as more people have turned to platforms such as Teams, Zoom and Google Meet to connect with colleagues while working remotely.

 While Microsoft Teams encrypts data in transit and in rest, E2EE does not currently cover video meetings.
 E2EE means that messages are encrypted on the sender’s device and can only be decrypted on the recipient’s device.

 SEE: The future of work: Tools and strategies for the digital workplace (free PDF) (TechRepublic)

 Zoom, on the other hand, features full E2EE for its video meetings on both its free and paid subscriber plans.